Why So Many Doubters? Riding the VR Hype Cycle

 - Charity:Water and other charitable foundations are starting to call VR ‘the empathy machine’ as it drives up their donation rates and amounts to be able to transport a donor to a refugee camp, or see the promised future their donation can help create.
 The UN has a VR film called “Clouds over Sidra”, and the donation rate for viewers is double that of people who haven’t viewed the film.

 So while VR hype continues to do battle with the real experiences of consumers, a growing number of businesses are finding that the technology is critical to creating an immersive product and design experiences.
 They are successfully applying VR technology to their operations and leveraging its unique capacity to engage, to educate, to communicate and to enthrall.
-To find out more about adding VR to your business, download our whitepaper which outlines the best implementations for ROI from VR.
+To learn more about how VR can enhance your business workflow, sign up for our FREE 5-day email course.